Term Time Working and Holiday Entitlement

 This page was first published on 8 August 2019.
 The last update was on 21 July 2022.

 Mrs Brazel was a term-time only music teacher who was engaged on a permanent employment contract.
-Her hours of work varied from week to week during the school term and she did not work during school holidays.
+She was paid an agreed hourly rate for the hours she worked in the previous month.
+She only attended the school when she was required to provide lessons, so she had no set number of working hours.
+Her hours were dependant on the number of pupils who were learning to play instruments that term.
+She did not work during school holidays.
 Her holiday entitlement and pay were calculated on a pro-rata basis based on her working 39 weeks per year rather a whole year of 46.4 weeks (52 weeks less 5.6 weeks of holiday).

 Mrs Brazel, argued that she lost out after the school she worked at changed the way it calculated her holiday pay in 2012.
 It calculated her earnings at the end of each term, took 12.07% of that figure, then paid Brazel her hourly rate for that number of hours as holiday pay.
 That 12.07% is the proportion that 5.6 weeks of annual leave bears to the total working year of 46.4 weeks.